Nanny Taxes in Nevada

 Immediate family includes children, foster children, spouses, domestic partners, siblings, parents, in-laws, grandchildren, grandparents, stepparents, and any person for who the employee is the legal guardian.

-Employees are permitted to use their sick leave to assist family members “to the same extent and under the same conditions that apply” when they take sick leave to care for themselves.
+Employees can use their sick leave to assist family members “to the same extent and under the same conditions that apply” when they take sick leave to care for themselves.
 Household employers can limit the amount of sick leave used to care for a family member to an amount equal to what the employee would accrue in a six-month period.

 Final Pay